samuelmehr/labhandbooks/README.md

 https://ccmorey.github.io/labHandbook/ from http://twitter.com/candicemorey
 https://docs.google.com/document/d/1phmA17c_hkAfLZN1yMXtFlCYlEqXEc8izEQsfoqgdTY/edit from http://twitter.com/talialerner

-People should feel free to add other links to this document and pdfs, docs etc to the repo.
-Have fun!
+Please feel free to add other links to this document and pdfs, docs etc to the repo (in the `example_handbooks` directory).